Check Listerine Cosmetic Batch Code

 Start with bottle shoulder / label edge, then check any label edge, crimp, seal, or sticker.
 Use one short complete lot string, not the barcode, shade name, or product reference.

-Why can a Listerine result look older than the purchase date?
+Why can a decoded Listerine result look older than the purchase date?

 Multipacks and warehouse stock can sit longer before use.
 A decoded date can reflect production before retail sale, so it should be read with seller turnover, packaging condition, and official labels.

-Can a Listerine batch code prove authenticity or safety?
+Can this Listerine batch code prove authenticity or safety?

 No. The code is a freshness and stock-rotation signal.
 Authenticity and practical safety still depend on seller reliability, packaging quality, PAO, storage, and current product condition.